McGrapefruit/pink-quanta/content/META/Pink Quanta Theme demo stylesheet.md

 I am not quite happy with it yet to be honest.
 The design is still all over the place.
 I am publishing it tho, in hopes others might have useful input for me as well.

-I'd love to hear from you. **Feel free to contact me, if you got any feedback or just wanna have a nerdy conversation about design psychology / philosophy**
+I'd love to hear from you. **Feel free to contact me, if you got any feedback or just wanna have a nerdy conversation about design psychology / philosophy.**